 Amidst uncertain conditions, how should businesses approach supply chain risk management?
 With predictive and resilient supply chain strategies.

 These lessons are manifold as recent events have tested supply chain strength.
-Natural disasters, geopolitical tensions and commodity challenges persist, and now COVID-19 brings unique tests to the marketplace.
+Natural disasters, geopolitical tensions, commodity challenges and the COVID-19 pandemic persist.
 Border shutdowns and government lockdowns, coupled with systematic health and safety concerns, continue to fray supply chains worldwide.